tpasipanodya/exposed/docs/README.md

         // true
         retrievedText == "lorem ipsum"

-        // Both posts have Ids but becuse of the default scope, only user 2's
+        // Both posts have Ids but because of the default scope,
-        // post is updated
-        val newText =  "Let's get it started in here" posts.update({ id.isNotNull() }) {
+        // only user 2's post is updated val newText =  "Let's get it started in here" posts.update({ id.isNotNull() }) {
             it[text] = newText